matrix-org/matrix-spec-proposals/proposals/2312-matrix-uri.md

    public rooms known to the user's homeserver).
 1. _Should we advise using the query part for collections then?_
    Not in this MSC but that can be considered in the future.
-1. _Why not Reddit-style single-letter type specifiers?
-That's almost as compact as a sigil, still pretty clearly conveys the type, and nicely avoids the singular vs. plural confusion._
-   Reddit-style prefixes would eventually produce bigger ambiguity as primary notation; but they can be handy as shortcuts.
-As discussed further below, the current proposal provides enough space to define synonyms; this may need some canonicalisation service from homeservers so that we don't have to enable synonyms at each client individually.
-1. _Why can an event URI not use the fragment part for the event ID?_
+1. _Why can't event URIs use the fragment part for the event ID?_
    Because fragment is a part processed exclusively by the client in order to navigate within a larger document, and room cannot be considered a "document".
 Each event can be retrieved from the server individually, so each event can be viewed as a self-contained document.
-   When/if URI processing is shifted to the server-side, servers are not even going to receive fragments (as per RFC 3986).
+   When/if URI processing is shifted to the server-side, servers are not even going to receive fragments (as per RFC 3986), which is why usage of fragments to remove the need for percent-encoding in other identifiers would lead to URIs that cannot be resolved on servers.
+Effectively, all clients would have to implement full URI processing with no chance to offload that to the server.
+For that reason fragments, if/when ever employed in Matrix, only should be used to pinpoint a position within events and for similar strictly client-side operations.
 1. _Interoperability with
    [Linked Data](https://en.wikipedia.org/wiki/Linked_data)_ is out of scope of this MSC but worth being considered separately.